sethrylan/csc750/srgainey_soc_project3/readme.md

 Relationships are only derived from the first group to the second; however, the reflective relationships (e.g., 'caused by' to 'causes') from group 1 to group 2 are also found.

+If more than one of the same relationship is found from wordgroup 1 to wordgroup 2 (e.g., "do" "make" has several hyponymOf and hypernymOf relationships), then only one of each type is displayed.

 ### WordNet Relationships Used ###

 <table>